Open several Pillar 3a accounts and possibly save taxes as a result

 It is not possible to generalize about the ideal number of Pillar 3a accounts.
 It depends on the value of the assets that someone saves over the course of their working life, but also on where they live and their civil status.
 Once you have accrued retirement savings of CHF 40,000, it can, however, be worth opening another Pension account – third pillar.

 In most cases, two or three Pillar 3a accounts per person are a good solution.
 However, since tax practices vary from canton to canton, we recommend checking your personal situation early on.
-Arrange to talk to an expert or find out with a few clicks using our pension calculator which number of Pillar 3a accounts is ideal for you and how much tax you can save by spreading the withdrawal of your accrued assets.
+Schedule a consultation with a financial planner, or use our pension calculator to find out in just a few clicks how many Pillar 3a accounts is ideal for you and how much tax you can save by staggering your withdrawals.
 There are no restrictions on the maximum number of Pillar 3a accounts permitted.

 Several Pillar 3a accounts: When to open them?